Silinder Pardesi

 Silinder Pardesi is a Bhangra singer-songwriter, lyricist, and composer from Coventry, West Midlands, England.
-He is the founder and lead singer of the highly acclaimed British Asian Bhangra band 'The Pardesi Music Machine'.
-In 1994 Silinder Pardesi moved onto pastures new and began his solo career.
+He is the founder and lead singer of the British Asian Bhangra band 'The Pardesi Music Machine'.
+In 1994 Silinder Pardesi left the band and began his solo career.
 Over the past 30 years Silinder Pardesi has released over twenty albums and collaborated with an array of artists including Rishi Rich and Neeru Bajwa.

-Silinder Pardesi is also a graduate from Aston University, Birmingham, England, and holds a bachelor's degree with honours in Electrical and Electronic Engineering.
+Silinder Pardesi is a graduate from Aston University, Birmingham, England, and holds a bachelor's degree with honours in Electrical and Electronic Engineering.